 Sevenoaks Day Nursery has appointed a member of staff and a reserve member of staff responsible for health and safety.
 She is competent to carry out these responsibilities.
 She has undertaken health and safety training and regularly updates her knowledge and understanding.
 The Nursery displays the necessary health and safety poster, and the name of the health and safety officer, this is situated in the staffroom.

 Insurance cover

 We have public liability insurance and employers' liability insurance.
-The certificate for public liability insurance and employer's liability insurance is displayed on the SDN webpage under Nursery/Insurances.
+The certificate for public liability insurance and employer's liability insurance is displayed in the entrance to the Nursery and in the Club Room.

 Awareness raising